DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/aggregator_architecture.md

 When configuring the Observability Pipelines Worker (OPW), Datadog recommends following this general flow:

-{{< img src="observability_pipelines/production_deployment_overview/recommended_config.png" alt="A diagram showing agents and clients sending data to the Observability Pipelines Worker aggregator, goes through multiple sources, a transforms pipeline, and then to a system of record or a system of analysis" style="width:100%;" >}}
+{{< img src="observability_pipelines/production_deployment_overview/recommended_config.png" alt="A diagram showing agents and clients sending data to the Observability Pipelines Worker aggregator, where the data goes through multiple sources, a transforms pipeline, and then out to a system of record or a system of analysis" style="width:100%;" >}}

 While your configuration may vary, it should follow the following primary goals.